 Brief history of the different models

-For my first guitar in 1993 I made a 1943 Hermann Hauser body shape using a borrowed mould.
+For my first guitar in 1993 I used a 1943 Hermann Hauser body shape.

-My second was a rough copy of Torres First Epoch small-bodied guitar, and my third was a shape of my own design under the influence of Torres and Hauser.
+My second was a copy of Torres First Epoch small-bodied guitar, and my third was a shape of my own design under the influence of Torres and Hauser.
 As time went on my design evolved through models 4, 5, 6, and 7 originally taking inspiration from a 1932 guitar by Domingo Esteso.

 The plantillas of model numbers 08 and 10 are copies of two very different Torres' guitars, one from each of his two building epochs.
 Model 08 was a revision of my first small-bodied Torres shape used in my 2nd guitar and is of similar dimensions.
 Based on F.E.13, a small and elegant guitar which Torres made in 1860.
 Apparently Miguel Llobet may have owned this guitar, but later it was owned by Hauser I who used the pattern for his own instruments.
 Model 10 is based on a guitar from Torres' second building epoch, S.E.83 built in 1885.
 This was an eleven-string guitar with a much larger and more robust shape compared to Torres' first building epoch guitars, although still small by today's standards.Within my range of body shapes this Torres S.E.83 model 10 was a bit betwixt and between in terms of size and later I abandoned it.
 However, I continue to use the F.E.13 model 08 shape whenever a small-bodied spanish guitar is called for.

 Meanwhile, model 7 evolved into models 12 and 13 as my standard concert size guitars, which I still use today, although model 13 is rarely used.

 In 2010 I added a Santos-Hernandez shape, model 14, a copy of the 1929 guitar which I restored some years previously, and used it for a flamenco guitar.